Super Easy Kinda Fancy 5 Minute Dessert Ideas

 Mini Fruit Tarts

-Use premade tart shells (or even mini phyllo cups), fill with instant pudding or lemon curd, then top with fresh berries.
-Arrange them on a tiered dessert stand and they’ll look like high tea, minus the fuss.
+Pretty enough for tea time, easy enough for a Tuesday.
+Use premade tart shells or phyllo cups, fill with pudding or lemon curd, then top with fresh berries.
+Arrange on a tiered dessert stand and watch them vanish — they’re elegant, colorful, and completely stress-free.

 Chocolate Bark

-Melt chocolate chips in the microwave, spread on parchment, and sprinkle with nuts, dried fruit, or crushed candy canes.
-Let it cool just enough to break into shards.
-A silicone baking mat makes cleanup ridiculously easy.
+Melt chocolate chips in the microwave, spread on parchment, and top with whatever you have on hand — nuts, coconut flakes, pretzels, or crushed candy canes.
+Once it cools, break it into shards and pile onto a plate.
+A silicone baking mat makes cleanup a dream, and the result looks gourmet without trying.

 Pudding Pie Cups